TitlePnp/Nest-TaskManagement/README.md

-## Description
+## 📖 Description

-This project is a basic CRUD API for Task Management by Nest.js framework.
+This project is a basic CRUD (Create, Read, Update, Delete) API for Task Management build using the Nest.js framework.
+It provides endpoints for user authentication, task creation, retrieval, updating, and deletion.
+The application uses a PostgreSQL database to store and manage task data.

-## Project setup
+## 🔨 Project setup

 ```bash
 $ docker-compose build --no-cache